History of Deportivo de A Coruña: 1997/1998: Disastrous season despite investments

 So Deportivo signed players like Rivaldo and Flávio Conceição, and the experiences had been excellent.
-This caused the club to spend about €14 million for the season 1997/1998> on two new Brazilian players: Djalminha (26) and Luizão (21).
+This caused the club to spend about €14 million for the season 1997/1998 on two new Brazilian players: Djalminha (26) and Luizão (21).
 Other new signings were Moroccan striker Bassir, Spanish defender Ramis and Nigerian goalkeeper Rufai.
 Now the team could line-up an impressive line consisting of Mauro Silva, Flávio Conceição, Rivaldo, Djalminha and Luizão and other teams noticed it too.

 The Galicians impressed during the pre-season and after the fine previous campaign once again started to look like serious title contenders.
 What nobody expected though was that Barcelona reached deep in their pockets to take away star player Rivaldo from them.
 Hours before the transfer dead-line would pass, Barcelona paid the buy-out clause of more than €25 million and snatched away the most important player of the team.

 Together with the departure of Miroslav Djukic, who had been the defensive chief for seven years, the team missed vital players and never proved to be in balance.
 Added to this fact that the squad became called the "United Nations" because it would include 15 foreign players that campaign.

-All combined this didn't work out.
-On 15 October 1997 the home match against Valladolid was lost (1-3) while two weeks earlier Auxerre had proved to be too strong in the first round of the UEFA Cup tournament.
+All combined this did not work out.
+On 15 October 1997 the home match against Valladolid was lost (1–3) while two weeks earlier Auxerre had proved to be too strong in the first round of the UEFA Cup tournament.
 Coach Silva was sacked and once again José Manuel Corral took over.
-This didn't help much as the team experienced the Liga like a wounded boxer and never passed place number eleven.
+This did not help much as the team experienced the Liga like a wounded boxer and never passed place number eleven.

 In fact, after a 1–0 defeat at Valencia the relegation places came dangerously close and Lendoiro decided to act.
 He signed two strikers from South-America in Abreu and 'Manteca' Martínez as these two men should lift Deportivo in the standings.
-Abreu scored the winning goal on his debut against Sporting de Gijón (2-1) and scored a total of three goals in three weeks.
+Abreu scored the winning goal on his debut against Sporting de Gijón (2–1) and scored a total of three goals in three weeks.
 After winning 3–1 against Barcelona and a 0–1 win at Racing de Santander the team had climbed six places in the table.
-But that proved to be it for this campaign as Abreu appeared to be lacking discipline while 'Manteca' Martínez didn't score a single goal.
+But that proved to be it for this campaign as Abreu appeared to be lacking discipline while 'Manteca' Martínez did not score a single goal.

 The team moved between places eleven and fourteen, suffered an embarrassing 2–6 home defeat against neighbours Compostela, and eventually finished on position number twelve.
-Djalminha had been doing fine that season although the rest of the squad couldn't keep up.
+Djalminha had been doing fine that season although the rest of the squad could not keep up.
 Winning the Trofeo Zamora was out of the question as the team even scored less (44 goals) than it had leaked (46 goals).
 In fact, the team suffered a helpless exit from the Copa del Rey tournament against Segunda División club Alavés and were lucky to escape more relegation problems.
 But despite these problems Deportivo remained strong on the financial front.